PowerShell/Whitepapers/JustEnoughAdministration.md

 JEAEndPoint
 -----------

-The JEAEndPoint section of a DSC configuration script defines the metadata properties for the session that will be created.
-The properties include Name, Toolkits, SecurityDescriptorSddl, Group, CleanAll, and Ensure.
+The **JEAEndPoint** section of a DSC configuration script defines the metadata properties for the session that will be created.
+The properties include **Name**, **Toolkits**, **SecurityDescriptorSddl**, **Group**, **CleanAll**, and **Ensure**.
 The table below includes a definition for each property.

-Property | Description
+| Property | Description
 |:---|:---|
 Ensure | Defines whether the endpoint should be created or removed.
 Name | Sets a name for the registered endpoint.
 This is used by operators to select the endpoint to which they should connect.
 Toolkits | The JEA toolkits that should be available from this endpoint.
 SecurityDescriptorSddl | An SDDL that defines access for the session.
 Group | The local user group of which the account created to host the session should be a member.
-If not provided, defaults to Administrators.
+If not provided, defaults to **Administrators**.
-CleanAll | Boolean value that when set to True removes all endpoint configurations from the endpoint server.
+CleanAll | Boolean value that when set to **True** removes all endpoint configurations from the endpoint server.

-To create a JEA endPoint, create a JEAEndPoint configuration in the DSC configuration script, and set each of the properties.
+To create a JEA endPoint, create a **JEAEndPoint** configuration in the DSC configuration script, and set each of the properties.
 In this example, the endpoint publishes the toolkit defined in the example above.

       JeaEndPoint AuditorEndPoint
       {